 Did you know you can learn how to make instant ice in 5 seconds?
 It’s true!
 There is such a thing as instant ice.
-But it’s not magic, it’s just science!
+But it’s not magic, it’s just science and part of instant ice experiments!

 The instant ice science experiment is a super fun science demonstration that kids of all ages will love.
-It’s one of our favorite winter STEM activities that we repeat year after year!
+It’s one of our favorite STEM activities for kids that we repeat year after year!

 Read on to learn how to make your very own instant ice tower!